oregonpillow/ctgan-server-cli/README.md

 * CTGAN has been developed and tested on Python 3.5, 3.6 and 3.7
 * ctgan_server package tested on Python 3.6.9, Ubuntu 18.04.3 LTS (GNU/Linux 4.15.0-66-generic x86_64)
-* It is assumed you have already added your public ssh key to the known lists on your server
+* It is assumed you have already added your public ssh key to the known lists on your server.
+An [article](https://linuxhandbook.com/add-ssh-public-key-to-server/) explaining how to do this.

 ## Example